Afghans in Pakistan: Health

-Afghan refugees in Pakistan are looked upon and helped by the UNHCR, UNICEF, the World Health Organization (WHO), USAID and other aid agencies.

-Most refugees live on the outskirts of the cities in Pakistan due to cheaper costs of living.
+The Afghan refugees in Pakistan have been assisted by various international agencies such as the UNHCR, UNICEF, the World Health Organization (WHO), USAID and others.
+Most live on the outskirts of cities due to cheaper costs of living.
 They also have limited access to health care facilities, making them more at risk of various infections and diseases.
-Also, movement of people from one place to another serves as a source of dispersal of infections to new areas.
+Movement of people from one place to another serves as a source of dispersal of infections to new areas.

 Communicable and noncommunicable diseases

 When refugees transit from non-endemic region to an endemic region, they are more susceptible to local diseases as compared to indigenous population, as they are not immune to native strains.
 The communicable and non-communicable disease burden is double on Pakistan as it is presently passing through an epidemiological transition.

-According to the Commissionerate Afghan Refugees (CAR), Khyber Pakhtunkhwa (KPK), most of the deaths amongst the Afghan refugees occur due to cardiovascular problems.Risk of various health conditions, like cardiovascular diseases and diabetes, is expected to be more among refugees due to starvation.
+According to a 2004 report, most of the deaths amongst the Afghan refugees occurred due to cardiovascular problems.
+Risk of various health conditions, like cardiovascular diseases and diabetes, is expected to be more among refugees due to starvation.

 The total rate of cardiac patients is 6.67/1000.
 Stress is an important risk factor as migration involves the breaking of relation with family, friends, culture and social interactions.
 Most prevalent infections in the refugee population in Pakistan are the respiratory tract infections (48.05%).
 Whereas, skin diseases and diarrhea collectively affect 21.08% of the Afghan refugees.